robotframework/robotframework/doc/userguide/src/CreatingTestData/CreatingTestCases.rst

 In these rare cases where there are accidental matches, it is possible to use the backslash character to escape__ the syntax like `foo\=quux`.
 Now the argument will get a literal value `foo=quux`.
-Note that escaping is not needed if there are no arguments with name `foo`.
+Note that escaping is not needed if there are no arguments with name `foo`, but because it makes the situation more explicit, it may nevertheless be a good idea.

 __ Escaping_